sebastiaanbrand/q-sylvan/README.md

 Test can be run with `make test`.

+Another build can be run after removal of the build folder with `rmdir -rf build`.

 Installing Q-Sylvan as a shared library is possible with `make install`.
 However because currently all of Sylvan's functionality is retained in Q-Sylvan, Sylvan header files might clash if another version of Sylvan (i.e. other than 1.4.0) is also installed.